drogue-iot/micropython-examples/README.md

 Keep your device powered for a few seconds until micropython has been flashed to the device.

-### PC tools
+### Command line tools

-On your PC/Mac, you need the following tools installed:
+On your computer connected to the board, you need the following tools installed:

 * `drg` - Download the [latest release](https://github.com/drogue-iot/drg/releases) for your platform.
 * `mpremote` - Run `pip3 install mpremote` (assumes you have Python installed)